 For the Grill

-- For the Peppers: Place the peppers directly on the grill grate, using tongs to rotate the peppers as they char, getting each side, top and bottom blackened.
+- Grill the Peppers: Place the peppers directly on the grill grate, using tongs to rotate the peppers as they char, getting each side, top and bottom blackened.
 This takes about 12-20 minutes.
-Remove the pepper from the grill, placing the pepper in a bowl.
+Remove the peppers from the grill, placing the peppers in a bowl.
 Cover for 10 minutes to steam (this will help the skin slip off with ease).
 Under running water, when the pepper is cool enough to handle, slip off the skin, remove the stem and seeds.
 Pat the pepper as dry as possible using paper towel.
 Slice into wide strips.
 Set aside

 For the Pesto Mayo